MITLibraries/timdex-ui/docs/architecture-decisions/0003-surface-primo-cdi-records-in-results.md

 In Bento, Alma and CDI results are displayed in separate boxes.
 The unified interface would interleave CDI and TIMDEX records in the same results list.

+## Options considered

+### Harvest Primo CDI data

 We considered adding a new Primo harvester to our ETL architecture to ingest CDI data into TIMDEX API.
+This would allow us to normalize CDI records as we do with other TIMDEX sources.
+Querying a single API for Alma and CDI records would facilitate a single-stream view as desired in the unified UI.
+Interleaving would no longer be necessary, as all records would be stored in OpenSearch.

+The harvester model would value beyond the scope of the TIMDEX UI redesign.
+By storing CDI records in TIMDEX API, we could facilitate computational access to a massive corpus of data.

-However, this approach is not feasible for many reasons:
+Unfortunately, this approach is not feasible for many reasons:

 - **Cost**: CDI contains over 5 billion records.
 Harvesting and storing these records would be impractical and expensive, both in terms of financial and compute resources.
 - **Performance**: Expanding TIMDEX API at such a scale is likely to dramatically reduce the efficiency of our OpenSearch index.
 - **Data availability**: Because Primo does not expose CDI records in OAI-PMH, we would need to harvest using the Primo Search API, making the process needlessly complex and perhaps impossible.
 - **Licensing**: Harvesting CDI records for TIMDEX likely has licensing implications.
 Ex Libris seems to discourage the practice, as Primo does not provide OAI-PMH support, and the Search API caps records per request at 5,000 via the [`offset` parameter](https://developers.exlibrisgroup.com/primo/apis/docs/primoSearch/R0VUIC9wcmltby92MS9zZWFyY2g=/#output:~:text=Note%3A%20The%20Primo%20search%20API%20has%20a%20hardcoded%20offset%20limitation%20parameter%20of%205000.).

+### Display separate result streams in tabbed views

+This option would essentially be a different take on the Bento design.
+On the results page, a user could tab between Alma results (labeled 'Books', 'MIT Catalog', etc.) and CDI results ('Articles').

+While arguably an improvement on Bento, this design does not deliver the combined Alma/CDI results view as envisioned in the unified UI.

+### Implement external search orchestrator

+In this approach, we would surface CDI records in TIMDEX UI by querying the Primo Search API directly at runtime and interleaving results with TIMDEX API results in the unified search interface.

+To achieve this, we would implement a search orchestrator that receives a query from TIMDEX UI and dispatches it in parallel to TIMDEX API and Primo Search API.
+The orchestrator would normalize and interleave the results before returning them to the UI.
+This would allow us to display Alma and CDI results in the same results list, without the feasibility concerns inherent in ingesting CDI records into TIMDEX API.

 ## Decision

-We will surface CDI results in TIMDEX UI by querying the Primo Search API directly at runtime and interleaving results with TIMDEX API results in the unified search interface.

-To achieve this, we will implement a search orchestrator that receives a query from TIMDEX UI and dispatches it in parallel to TIMDEX API and Primo Search API.
-The orchestrator will normalize and interleave the results before returning them to the UI.

 This approach aligns with the unified search strategy's goal to display all known results from CDI and TIMDEX in the same interface.
 It also enables us to add the desired intelligent user